gruntjs-updater/grunt-amd-concat/README.md

             dest: 'tmp/mainAppLayer.js'
         }]
     },
-    helper: {
+    secondary: {
         files: [{
-            src:  ['src/Helper.js','src/aPackage/*.js', 'src/someOtherPackage/utils.js'],
+            src:  ['src/somethingElse.js','src/aPackage/*.js', 'src/someOtherPackage/utils.js'],
-            dest: 'tmp/helperLayer.js'
+            dest: 'tmp/secondaryLayer.js'
         }]
     }
   }
 });
 ```

-Please note that this task does not minimize the resulting file.
+Please note that this task does not minify the resulting layers.
 You may want to run something like uglify after it.

 ## Release History